 Depression can trigger a range of physical problems in people, some of which can be serious, including:

-- Heart diseases: Getting heart disease is one of the most prominent fallouts of suffering from depression.
-Due to stress hormones like adrenaline, heart rate speeds up and the blood vessels get tightened.
+- Heart diseases: Getting heart disease is one of the most prominent fallouts Due to stress hormones like adrenaline, heart rate speeds up and the blood vessels get tightened.
 As a result, the body is perennially put in a state of emergency.
 Over time this invariably leads to heart complications.
-When depression is left untreated, it increases the chances of getting a heart attack and people dying subsequently, as proven by studies.
+When stress is left untreated, it increases the chances of getting a heart attack and people dying subsequently, as proven by studies.
 On the other hand, data reveals that 15 percent people with heart disease develops depression.

 - Auto-immune diseases: Depression and related stress cause irreparable damage to the immune system.
 Thereby it increases the chances of infections and auto-immune diseases.
 Several studies have found that there seems to be a relationship between inflammation and depression, despite not being able to zero in to the exact reasons.
 Inflammation is connected to several diseases and some anti-inflammatory agents have also been shown to benefit some people with depression.